 Phosphorus-doped porous carbon nitride for efficient sole production of hydrogen peroxide via photocatalytic water splitting with a two-channel pathway†

-The production of hydrogen peroxide (H2O2) by photocatalytic water splitting has attracted much attention due to the wide application of H2O2 as multi-functional chemicals.
-Most of present photocatalysts require sacrificial agents and/or noble metal cocatalysts.
-Here, we report that the phosphorus-doped porous carbon nitride (CPN), as metal-free photocatalyst, achieves the photocatalytic water splitting via two-channel pathway (water oxidation reaction and oxygen reduction reaction) with high H2O2 yield of 1968 μmoL/g/h (highest yield in current records without sacrificial agent) under room temperature and normal pressure without sacrificial agent and cocatalyst.
-The quantum efficiency of sole production of H2O2 was measured to 1.57% under wavelength λ = 420 nm and determined solar energy conversion efficiency of 0.43%.
-In present reaction system, the concentration of H2O2 can up to 0.171% (wt%) in one-batch reaction with 80 mg CPN catalyst (in 15 mL oxygen saturated H2O) after 36 h under visible light illumination.
-H2O2 obtained by this metal-free catalyst without adding sacrificial agent is more conducive to subsequent purification in industrial production.
+The production of hydrogen peroxide (H2O2) by photocatalytic water splitting has attracted much attention due to the wide application of H2O2 as a multi-functional chemical.
+Most of the present photocatalysts require sacrificial agents and/or noble metal cocatalysts.
+Herein, we report that phosphorus-doped porous carbon nitride (CPN), as a metal-free photocatalyst, achieves the photocatalytic water splitting via a two-channel pathway (water oxidation reaction and oxygen reduction reaction) with high H2O2 yield of 1968 μmol g−1 h−1 (highest yield in current records without sacrificial agent) under room temperature and normal pressure without sacrificial agent and cocatalyst.
+The quantum efficiency of the sole production of H2O2 was measured to be 1.57% under wavelength λ = 420 nm and the solar energy conversion efficiency was determined to be 0.43%.
+In the present reaction system, the concentration of H2O2 can be up to 0.171% (wt%) in a one-batch reaction using 80 mg CPN catalyst (in 15 mL oxygen saturated H2O) after 36 h under visible light illumination.
+H2O2 obtained by this metal-free catalyst without adding a sacrificial agent is more conducive to subsequent purification in industrial production.